10 Questions Everyone Has About Becoming a Great Language Teacher

 There are certain pitfalls of having a native speaker teach, especially one who is not adequately trained to teach his or her own language.
 While native speakers can be great as conversation partners, they often cannot explain why certain things are correct—a must for a good language teacher—without the training that all language teachers must have.

 Think of the blog that you are reading right now.
-Or any other blog at FluentU.
 Or a random news site.
 Do you understand all of it?
 If you’re a native speaker of English, you most certainly do.
 But can you explain the tense of every verb, why the words are ordered the way they are, why I, or another author, chose any particular word over a potential synonym?
 You know that it’s correct, but can you explain why it’s correct?
 Or if the editors missed something, and any particular element is wrong, can you not only fix what was wrong but also explain why it was wrong in the first place and why the new version is correct?

 Without adequate training in how to teach your native language, you might not be able to perform this critical role of a language teacher.